allenai/open-mds/README.md

 [![Checked with mypy](http://www.mypy-lang.org/static/mypy_badge.svg)](http://mypy-lang.org/)
 ![GitHub](https://img.shields.io/github/license/allenai/open-mds?color=blue)

-The corresponding code for our paper: Evaluating the Impact of Retrieval on Multi-document Summarization.
-The raw experimental results are available for download [here](https://ai2-s2-research-public.s3-us-west-2.amazonaws.com/open-mds/results.tar.gz).
+The corresponding code for our paper: _Evaluating the Impact of Retrieval on Multi-document Summarization_.

+The raw experimental results, including the output of the human evaluation, can be downloaded [here](https://ai2-s2-research-public.s3-us-west-2.amazonaws.com/open-mds/output.tar.gz).

+> **Warning**
+> The download is approximately 7GB compressed.

 ## Installation